artur99/ofnibot/readme.md

 $ grunt prep && grunt watch
 ```
 but this won't compress the files, so you'll need to run `grunt` again before a deployment.

-## Other
-You can freely use it for your project. :)
-It's not yet fully documented (there are some custom twig functions added), and not yet in the best stage of all, so I'll still need to work to make it look better.